linkdd/phase-currentcost/README.md

 By default:

-    * We don't print anything.
-All is stored in log file.
-To activate verbose mode you have to pass -v argument.
     * We are looking for default tty port located in /dev/currentcost.
 You can over-write it if you want using --tty-port argument.
     * RabbitMQ is not activated.
 To activate it you have to add your credential to currentcost script.
 To give your credential to currentcost script, use --rabbitMQ-credential argument.
     * If RabbitMQ is not activated, we display currentcost message in stdout.
 Else we send it over the network.